- Places to Explore

 Big Cypress National Preserve

-Through the 1950s and early 1960s the world's largest cypress-logging industry prospered in Big Cypress Swamp.
-As the industry died out, the government began buying parcels.
-Today more than 729,000 acres, or nearly half of the swamp, form this national preserve.
-The word big refers not to the size of the trees but to the swamp, which juts into the north edge of Everglades National Park like a jigsaw-puzzle piece.
+Through the early 1960s the world's largest cypress-logging industry prospered in Big Cypress Swamp until nearly all the trees were cut down.
+With the death of the industry, government entities began buying parcels.
+Now more than 729,000 acres, or nearly half of the swamp, form this national preserve.
+"Big" refers not to the new-growth trees but to the swamp, jutting into the north edge of Everglades National Park like a jigsaw-puzzle piece.
 Size and strategic location make Big Cypress an important link in the region's hydrological system, where rainwater first flows through the preserve, then south into the park, and eventually into Florida Bay.
 Its variegated pattern of wet prairies, ponds, marshes, sloughs, and strands provides a wildlife sanctuary, and thanks to a policy of balanced land use—"use without abuse"—the watery wilderness is devoted to recreation as well as research and preservation.
+Bald cypress trees that may look dead are actually dormant, with green needles springing to life in spring.
+The preserve allows—in limited areas—hiking, hunting, and off-road vehicle use (airboat, swamp buggy, four-wheel drive) by permit.
+Compared with Everglades National Park, the preserve is less developed and hosts fewer visitors.
+That makes it ideal for naturalists, birders, and hikers preferring to see more wildlife than people.

 Big Cypress National Preserve at a Glance